asdfdotdev/Helios-Calendar/README.md

 Find a bug?
 Have an idea?
 Want to build/fix it yourself?
 Even better!
 [Submit a pull request](./.github/CONTRIBUTING.md).

 ## License
-Helios Calendar is released under the [GPL](http://www.gnu.org/licenses/gpl-2.0.html).
+All code in the Helios Calendar repository is released under the [GPL](http://www.gnu.org/licenses/gpl-2.0.html).